 Is CBD Legal?

-When the topic of CBD comes up, one of the first questions that arises is, well, is it legal in my State?
+When the topic of CBD comes up, one of the first questions that arise is, well, is it legal in my State?
 Since hemp and marijuana are often and inaccurately grouped together as the same thing, the laws and how they are applied can be difficult to navigate for someone who is not versed in the industry.
-For the average pet-owner, this question is important to understand.
+For the average pet owner, this question is important to understand.

 With the passing of the 2018 Farm Bill, hemp-derived CBD products are deemed federally legal to produce and sell.
 All hemp-derived products must contain less than .3% THC (tetrahydrocannabinol).
 This minimal amount of THC is beneficial in hemp-derived products, as it makes the CBD cannabinoid more effective.
 THC, like CBD (cannabidiol), is one of the many cannabinoids found in cannabis, predominantly in the marijuana plant.
 THC is responsible for delivering the psychoactive “high” that consumers experience.
 It is important to note that while THC may benefit humans, it is toxic to dogs when levels exceed .3%.